 Since Anna and I are now far away from each other, and our coordination is not always what it should be, this just so happens to be a day when we both post.
-Considering this is only the first day I am away, this may not bode well for future organization but it is great for you, because these go perfectly with a song for every occasion :).
+Considering this is only the first day I am away, this may not bode well for future organization but it is great for you, because you get awesome homemade sausage rolls you totally weren’t expecting.

-As quoted by my brother-in-law, the fabulous GH, “I don’t want to understate or anything, but these are the best sausage rolls I’ve ever eaten.”
+As stated by my brother-in-law, “I don’t want to understate or anything, but these are the best sausage rolls I’ve ever eaten.”
 Thanks G. – I told you I’d quote you :)

 - 2 eggs

 - ¼ cup minced fresh parsley

 - ¼ cup minced onion